itx-informationssysteme/Selenium-Plugin_Jenkins/README.md

 ## Release

-The can find the latest Release [here](https://github.com/julianboehne/Selenium-Plugin_Jenkins/releases).
+You can find the latest Release [here](https://github.com/julianboehne/Selenium-Plugin_Jenkins/releases).

 ---